retrofit-lab/ashrae-1836-rp-text-mining/README.md

 #### Top 20 words

-The 20 most frequently occurring words in the list of EEMs are determined using the lemmatized data, as well as their frequency of occurrence in each document.
+The lemmatized data is used to find the 20 most frequently occurring words in the list of EEMs.
+Their frequency of occurrence in each document is then determined.

 ```
 # Find top 20 words overall